Saturday 3 August 2024

 Really, this life is crazy if you know what I mean, but this is how I wormed my way through the semester:

 The Thanksgiving Dinner is organized for the refugee families in Madison.
 The families were drawn from countries across the Middle East, Asia, Africa, Ukraine and some other places that I cannot easily remember.
 I did a migration study class this fall.
 I read a lot about migration and displacement.
 By default, I must have a deep personal empathy with the immigrants and the displaced.
-Given the context of ongoing Israeli genocide in Gaza, some people refuse to participate in organizing the Thanksgiving event for its genocidal origin.
+Given the context of ongoing West-backed, Israeli-led genocide in Gaza, some people refused to participate in organizing the Thanksgiving event in solidarity with the Palestinians because of Thanksgiving's genocidal origin.

 L-R: Me, Muhammad's family (M) and Egyptian couple (R)

 I met new families at the event.
 One from Syria.
 The other from Egypt.
 I need to make things clear here.
 The Egyptian family is not refugee.
 They are immigrants.
-The husband is an engineer while his wife is a home maker.
-They have lived in the US for about twenty years, with two children, a son and a daughter, living somewhere in America with their own families.
+The husband is an engineer while his wife is a homemaker.
+They have lived in the US for about twenty years, with two children -- a son and a daughter -- living somewhere in the US with their own families.

-When I feel comfortable, I naturally like to shed my reserved demeanor and engage folks in deep, fun and meaningful conversation.
+When I feel comfortable, I naturally engage folks in deep, fun and meaningful conversation.
 A little introduction here and there, I got into talks with the Syrian family.
 They have a son called Muhammad.
 His English isn’t perfect, as he is just few months in the US.
 Muhammad and his family spent about 10 years in Egypt.
 They fled their home when the war in Syria broke.
 Probably when Muhammad was an infant.
 Muhammad grew up in Egypt, schooled there for his elementary education.
 When they moved here, his sister completed high school.
 We should call this sister Fatima.

 Muhammad and I

 Given his background, I wanted to know what Muhammad wanted to be in his life.
-I spoke to him in my fledgling Arabic while the rest of crowd on the table got immersed in their own world, giving attention to us only when needed, sporadically when Muhammad wanted to confirm something from his mother for a question I asked about.
+I asked him in my fledgling Arabic while the rest of the crowd at the table got immersed in their own world, giving attention to us only when needed, sporadically when Muhammad wanted to confirm something from his mother for a question I asked about.
 Muhammad wanted to be a space driver.
 He said this in Arabic, which is basically an astronaut.
-I asked if he knew what he needed to have interest in and study since elementary school to be able to be an astronaut in the future.
+I asked if he knew what he needed to do right from elementary school to be able to be an astronaut in the future.

-Muhammed retains much of his Arab tradition.
-His favorite courses are Chemiyya, Biologiyya, and Physiyya.
+Muhammed retains much of his Arabic tradition.
+His favorite subjects are Chemiyya, Biologiyya, and Physiyya.
 This reminds me of the foundational contributions of Islamic intellectuals in the development of what is now called modern science.

 II